This dish, milagu kozhi varuval, is also popularly known as Chettinad chicken, or pepper chicken.

 - Remove from heat, garnish with curry leaves, and serve.

 - Gingelly oil is Indian sesame oil.
 It is very different to Asian sesame oil.
 Substitute with vegetable oil if unobtainable.

 - The moisture from the chicken, vegetables and coconut milk will be sufficient to cook the chicken.
 You should not need to add water.
 This is a quite dry dish.

 - If you do not have a pressure cooker this can be done on a stovetop.
 Use a wide pan to cook the chicken.
-Keep pan covered, on a medium heat, stirring occasionally.
-Allow around 15 minutes for chicken to almost cook.
+Keep pan covered, on medium heat, stirring occasionally.
+Allow around 15-20 minutes for the chicken to almost cook.
 Remove the lid and proceed as described above.